 Two different methods for sequencing data transfer are available for Port B when the bus size selection is either byte- or word-size.
 They are referred to as Big-Endian (most significant byte first) and Little-Endian (least significant byte first).
-The level applied to the Big-Endian select (BE) input during the LOW-to-HIGH transition of MRS1 and MRS2 selects the endian method that will be active during FIFO operation.
+The level applied to the Big-Endian select (BE) input during the LOW-to-HIGH transition of $\overline{\text{MRS1}}$ and $\overline{\text{MRS2}}$ selects the endian method that will be active during FIFO operation.
 BE is a don't care input when the bus size selected for Port B is long word.
 The endian method is implemented at the completion of Master Reset, by the time the Full/Input Ready flag is set HIGH, as shown in Figure 2.

-Only 36-bit long word data is written to or read from the two FIFO memories on the IDT72V3654/72V3664/72V3674.
+Only 36-bit long word data is written to or read from the two FIFO memories on the IDT72V3684/72V3694/72V36104.
 Bus-matching operations are done after data is read from the FIFO1 RAM and before data is written to the FIFO2 RAM.
 These bus-matching operations are not available when transferring data via mailbox registers.
 Furthermore, both the word- and byte-size bus selections limit the width of the data bus that can be used for mail register operations.
-In this case, only those byte lanes belonging to the selected wordor byte-size bus can carry mailbox data.
+In this case, only those byte lanes belonging to the selected word- or byte-size bus can carry mailbox data.
 The remaining data outputs will be indeterminate.
 The remaining data inputs will be don't care inputs.
-For example, when a word-size bus is selected, then mailbox data can be transmitted only between A0-A17 and B0-B17.
-When a byte-size bus is selected, then mailbox data can be transmitted only between A0-A8 and B0-B8.
+For example, when a word-size bus is selected, then mailbox data can be transmitted only between A0-A8 and B0-B8.
 (See Figures 27 and 28).

-BUS-MATCHING FIF01 READS
+BUS-MATCHING FIFO1 READS